Train Smash Horror Near Leominster: Over a Dozen Hurt as Passenger Service Hits Farm Trailer

-The incident occurred shortly after 10:40am when the 8:30am Transport for Wales (TfW) service from Manchester Piccadilly to Cardiff Central struck a trailer at a user-operated level crossing near Nordan Farm, north of Leominster.
+A Transport for Wales train heading from Manchester Piccadilly to Cardiff Central slammed into an agricultural trailer at a user-operated level crossing near Nordan Farm, just north of Leominster.
+The collision happened shortly after 10:40am, causing mayhem on board the 8:30am service.

-• One male passenger was airlifted to Hereford County Hospital with non-life-threatening injuries.
+• A male passenger was airlifted to Hereford County Hospital with serious but non-life-threatening injuries.

-• A female passenger was also taken to hospital by land ambulance.
+• A female passenger was rushed to hospital by ambulance.

-• 15 others were assessed on site by West Midlands Ambulance Service and discharged.
+• At least 15 others were treated on-site by West Midlands Ambulance Service and later released.

-A 32-year-old man from Bromyard has been arrested on suspicion of endangering safety on the railway.
-He remains in custody as investigations continue.
+Police detained a 32-year-old male from Bromyard on suspicion of endangering railway safety.
+He remains in custody as investigations continue, according to British Transport Police (BTP).

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.